kpratik2015/My-Notes/Javascript.md

 ### What is functional programming?

 A coding paradigm utilizing declarative code and pure functions.
+In computer science, functional programming is a programming paradigm … that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+It is a declarative programming paradigm, which means programming is done with expressions or declarations instead of statements.

+One well-known and widely used declarative language is SQL.
+With SQL, each SELECT statement specifies what data to return, and the database’s query optimizer and execution engine interpret the SQL statement to figure out how to return it.

 ### What is a higher order function?